theperfectfuel/reallysmallstories/README.md

-## Simple blog app with Mongo, Express, Handlebars and Node
+## Simple blog type app with Mongo, Express, Handlebars and Node
+### Users can create "micro stories" based on Unsplash images

 ### Created 6/5/18